archaicvirus/Pic-2-Tic/README.md

 - Palette string is a 96-character string where each 6 digits (0-F) represent a palette color `16 colors * 6 = 96 total characters`, excluding any quotes or #'s
 - Click any palette color to customize with color picker
 - Output image to TIC-80's pixel format
-- Non-destructive workflow (palette applications are always performed on original source image)
+- Non-destructive workflow (palette applications are always performed on a copy of the original source image)
 - Resize images using the anchor on the bottom right of each widget (Does not affect output scale)
 - Drag and reposition image widget by dragging the top 'bar'
 - Invalid palette strings are ignored, keeping the current palette.